Virginia Distance Learning Disaster Prompts Resignation

 According to Education Week, Blackboard Chief Product Officer Tim Tomlinson said during a recent school board meeting that Fairfax officials had neglected to implement necessary features and updates, while Luftglass said the company hadn't informed her team of those requirements.

-After two failed attempts to offer online learning, the district has now parted ways with Blackboard and temporarily canceled face-to-face virtual instruction.
+Despite two failed attempts to offer online learning, the district has chosen to continue using learning management system Blackboard Learn and virtual classroom solution Blackboard Collaborate.

-Caldwell said: “We have now moved on and are offering other options for teachers and students to connect.”
+“We have now moved on and are offering other options for teachers and students to connect,” said Caldwell.

 The inability of one of the largest and richest school systems in America to provide online learning to its students has prompted the formation of an advisory panel of external technology experts.